pdllerenas/ConnectFour/report/main.typ

   0  0  1  0  0  0  0
   0  1  1  0  0  0  0
   ```,
   caption: [XOR operation of previous boards.
-This is preciesly the
+This is precisely the
     representation of Player 2's chips.],
 )